synthizer/synthizer/manual/src/concepts/custom_streams.md

 Your bindings will document how to do this, for example in Python see `help(synthizer.register_stream_protocol)`.  it's usually going to be this level of complexity when doing it from a binding.
-The rest of this section explains what's going on from the C perspective, but non-C users are still encouriaged to read it because it explains the general idea and offers best practices for efficient and stable stream usage.
+The rest of this section explains what's going on from the C perspective, but non-C users are still encouraged to read it because it explains the general idea and offers best practices for efficient and stable stream usage.